sessionm/sessionm-flex/README.rst

 * The Adobe AIR native extension package (sessionm.ane)
 * The ActionScript library (sessionm-actionscript.swc)
 * The Android & iOS sample applications (SessionmAirExample.apk & SessionmAirExample.ipa)

-Note:
-    The XCode build in sessionm-ios may fail the first time around after retrieving the repository with the following error: "xcodebuild: error: The workspace 'sessionm-ios' does not contain a scheme named 'sessionm-ios'."

-A workaround is simply to load the  sessionm-ios/src/xcode/sessionm-ios.xcodeproj project in XCode and save it.